 Furnace filters collect dust and grime circulating through the air in your home.
 To make sure you are breathing in clean air, check your filter every three to four weeks.

-Read your furnace’s operating manual to learn more about furnace filter replacement intervals.
+Read your furnace’s operating manual or our page on understanding air filters to learn more about furnace filter replacement intervals.

-1. Buy a new filter from any hardware or big box retailer before your maintenance.
+1. Use Amazon to purchase filters in bulk so you always have a fresh one handy with significant cost savings.
+Or use their Subscribe & Save feature to set up automatic deliveries when you want to change your filter.
 We recommend the higher-performance pleated ones for better performance and efficiency.
 For convenience, take a picture of your filter or take it with you to the store.
 We recommend a MERV rating of 6 or higher.
 MERV stands for Minimum Efficiency Reporting Value, which determines how well it’s able to filter out small particles.

-3. Sign up for a Filterjoy subscription, a new service for A.B.
-May homeowners that sends new filters right to your door.
-It typically takes 2-5 business days for your first filter to arrive.
+2. Sign up for a Filterjoy subscription, a service that sends new filters right to your door at regular intervals.
+A.B.
+May customers can get a discount when you first sign up at filterjoy.com/abmay It typically takes 2-5 business days for the first filter to arrive.